 Shared Room (subject to the latest Covid-19 guidelines): You'll be matched with another solo traveler of the same gender.

-Private Room: Have your own room, subject to availability, for a supplemental cost of $575.
+Private Room: Have your own room, subject to availability, for a supplemental cost of $575 ($695 for 2023 departures).
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll send a separate invoice for the cost.

 Travelers should be comfortable walking between three and four miles over the course of each day and staying on their feet for long stretches of time.